Dice

 Who lives down in the bottoms now?

-other spellings: bottom land, bottomland, river bottoms, low ground, the lowlands, the fields, and down by the river
+variations: bottom land, bottomland, river bottoms, low ground, the lowlands, the fields, down by the river

 ★ "The bottoms" usually carries both richness and risk - great soil, but prone to flooding. ★